kaito47/good_README_generator/README.md

 ## Usage

-In order to use the repo, nothing.
+In order to use the repo use node.js.

 ## License

-This product is licensed under none.
+This product is licensed under: none.

 ## Badges